On tensor products of positive representations of split real quantum Borel subalgebra $U_{q\tilde{q}}(b_R)$: Preliminaries

 \begin{Lem} If $UV=q^2VU$ where $U,V$ are positive self adjoint operators, then

-Note that \eqref{qsum0} and \eqref{qsum1} together imply the pentagon relation \Eq{ g_b(V)g_b(U)=g_b(U)g_b(q\inv UV)g_b(V).} \end{Lem} If $UV=q^4VU$, then we apply the Lemma twice and obtain
+Note that \eqref{qsum0} and \eqref{qsum1} together imply the pentagon relation \Eq{ g_b(V)g_b(U)=g_b(U)g_b(q\inv UV)g_b(V).} \end{Lem} The above relations can be generalized to the non-simply-laced case \cite[Prop 3.3]{Ip4} which give relations between $g_{b_s}$ and $g_{b_l}$.